RocketDerp/April14_2025/Important/Understanding/Health_Care_Knowledge_Junked.md

 https://old.reddit.com/r/Wellthatsucks/comments/1pgjcuq/woman_sneaks_into_back_of_restaurant_and_films/

 So much bullshit in society drowns out peer to peer important assertions.
 Public health.
 Public House vs. Private House eating asserted.
 Customer right to see how the sausage is made.
-Reddit DROWNS important shit in disposable posting and commenting and not confronting the Trumpism Corporate America FDA system of dehumanzing the consumers / fleecing consumers with bad education / Department of Education.
+Reddit DROWNS important shit in disposable posting and commenting and not confronting the Trumpism Corporate America FDA system of dehumanizing the consumers / fleecing consumers with bad education / Department of Education.
 Reddit hive mind asserts so much brainrot into the shit since year 2013 that important Wiki-style organized assert is wrecked internet wide.

 &nbsp;